ndaman/damagetolerance/docs/exam 2/lecture16.md

 ----
 ## surface finish

--   S-N curves (stress-based method) are highly sensitive to surface finish, samples are generally polished
+-   High cycle fatigue is sensitive to surface finish, samples are generally polished
--   Strain life curves are not very sensitive to surface finish or residual strength at short lives
+-   Low cycle fatigue is not sensitive to surface finish or residual stress
 -   The plastic deformation tends to remove residual stresses
 -   In high-cycle fatigue, crack initiation is important (poor surface finish allows cracks to form earlier)
 -   When plastic deformation is present (low-cycle fatigue), cracks form relatively quickly regardless of surface finish